 Andrey Gromov

 I am a Staff AI Research Scientist at Meta Superintelligence Labs.
-In a previous chapter, I was a professor of theoretical condensed matter physics at Brown University and the University of Maryland.
+In my previous life I was a condensed matter physicist.
+I worked on strongly correlated quantum material, fractional quantum Hall Effect, and soft condensed matter.
+Before joining Meta, I was a physics professor at Brown University and the University of Maryland, College Park.

 AI

-- Science of LLMs: initialization, scaling laws, post-training, evaluation, interpretability, and sampling.
+- Science of LLMs: initialization, scaling laws, post-training, evaluation, interpretability, sampling.

-- Science of data: toy models, artificial data, model collapse, and curricula.
+- Science of data: toy models, artificial data, model collapse, curricula.

 - Science of reasoning: inference and pre-training trade-offs.

-- Science of efficiency: pruning, quantization, distillation, and efficient architectures.
+- Science of efficiency: pruning, quantization, distillation, efficient architectures.

 Theoretical physics

-The central theme of my physics research is emergence in classical and quantum systems.
+The unifying theme of my physics research was emergence in classical and quantum systems.
+I was particularly interested in phenomena where topology, geometry, and interactions between constituents conspire to create unique quantum material properties.

 - Topological phases of matter and fractional quantum Hall effect